bobsanjo/PRIV/key_value_service_user_defined_functions_23Jun2024.md

   <tr>
    <td>Language supported
    </td>
-   <td>Javascript, WASM
+   <td>JavaScript, WASM
    </td>
-   <td>WASM support is limited to “inline WASM” initially, where the WASM code must be invoked by a piece of javascript driver code, that is, the UDF entrypoint must still be in javascript.
+   <td>WASM support is limited to “inline WASM” initially, where the WASM code must be invoked by a piece of JavaScript driver code, that is, the UDF entrypoint must still be in JavaScript.
    </td>
   </tr>
   <tr>